WHEY PROTEIN DANGERS: FACT OR FICTION?

 In fact, whey protein has actually been shown to be directly beneficial to human health due to its effects on raising glutathione levels.

 Glutathione is the most powerful antioxidant in your body and has a variety of positive effects on health such as strengthening the immune system, improving brain function, protecting cells and preventing muscular fatigue.

-Whey proteins are rich in subfractions known as “immunoglobulins” which naturally raise your glutathione levels.
+You can get injectable Glutathione, but Whey proteins are rich in subfractions known as “immunoglobulins” which naturally raise your glutathione levels.